HEM Frequently Asked Questions

 Use whatever method works for you - some options include online trackers, a journal, a calendar, a notebook, a scheduler on your computer, an app on a smart phone.
 It's up to you.

 How do I report my two health actions to PEBB?

 How will PEBB know if I took two health actions?

 When you enroll for 2015 benefits during Open Enrollment, the process will include a question asking if you took and tracked two health actions as part of 2014 HEM.
 You can answer "yes" or "no."

 If I'm overweight, do I have to try to lose weight as one of the health actions?

 If you're overweight, you need to participate in a weight management program as one of your health actions (remember Weight Watchers is a covered benefit) or work with your health care provider to develop and follow a weight management program.

 If I use tobacco, will I have to try to quit as one of the health actions?

-You will be required to try to quit tobacco through a tobacco cessation program (remember that Quit for Life is a covered benefit).or work with your health care provider to develop and follow a tobacco cessation program.
+If you use tobacco, you need to try to quit tobacco through a tobacco cessation program (remember Quit for Life is a covered benefit) or work with your health care provider to develop and follow a tobacco cessation program.